AlfredThor/Encipher/README.md

 - Decryption: Restore ciphertext to plain text.
 - Algorithm: A mathematical formula or method for encryption and decryption.
 - Key: A key part of encryption and decryption, security depends on the confidentiality of the key.

+---

+## Common Encryption Methods

+### One-Way Encryption

+> Data encrypted using one-way encryption cannot be reversed.
+It is commonly used for password storage.
+The same
+> input produces the same output, and it is impossible to deduce the input from the output.

+#### Common One-Way Encryption Algorithms

+- MD5 (Not recommended, vulnerable to collision attacks)
+- SHA-1 (Not recommended, insufficient security)
+- SHA-256 / SHA-3 (More secure options)
+- Argon2 (Currently the most recommended password hashing algorithm, strong resistance to GPU attacks)

+### Symmetric Encryption

+> The same key is used for both encryption and decryption.
+It is efficient but has complex key management challenges.

+#### Common Algorithms

+- AES (Advanced Encryption Standard, recommended)
+- DES (Triple DES is no longer recommended)

+### Asymmetric Encryption

+> Encryption and decryption use different keys: a Public Key and a Private Key.
+There is no need to share the key, ensuring high security, though it is slower.

+#### Common Algorithms

+- RSA
+- ECC(Elliptic Curve Cryptography)
+- DSA(Digital Signature Algorithm)

+---